 Teaching assistantships are generally given for a 12‐month period.
 The stipends are competitive and are awarded based on the applicant 's experience and qualifications.
 All teaching assistantships include a waiver of tuition, but recipients are responsible for the payment of university fees.
 Teaching assistants must maintain good academic standing to retain their appointments.
 Applications for teaching assistantships should be made as early as possible to ensure the availability of a position.
-Further details can be found in NIU's Graduate Catalog.
+Further details can be found in the Financial Support section of NIU's Graduate Catalog.

 Funds for research assistantships most often come from external agency grants to individual faculty members.
 Qualified students working (or interested in working) with a faculty member who has appropriate external funding may apply for a research assistantship from that faculty member.
 The terms of the appointment will depend on the faculty member 's needs, Graduate School regulations and the applicable conditions of the granting agency that provides the funding.